FixTheCode/cdr-processing/README.md

 ## geo.py

-Utility functions that perform the geo randomisation, validation and calculate the distance between locations
+Utility functions that perform the geo randomisation, validation and calculate the distance between locations.

 ## map.py